Frequently asked questions

 - Can a copy of a completed CBM-BNI form be obtained?

-- Are there penalties if a person does not want to complete a CBM-BNI form?
+- Are there penalties if a person does not complete a CBM-BNI form?

 - What if a person needs help completing the CBM-BNI form?